swcarpentry/good-enough-practices-in-scientific-computing/index.md

 2. Have a shared public to-do list.
     This could be a plain text file containing the to-do list called `notes.txt` or `todo.txt` or something similar.
     Alternatively,
-    on sites such as Github or BitBucket, you could use the *issue* functionality, and create a new issue for each to-do item (you can even add labels such as 'low hanging fruit' to point people to where to get started).
+    on sites such as GitHub or Bitbucket, you could use the *issue* functionality, and create a new issue for each to-do item (you can even add labels such as 'low hanging fruit' to point people to where to get started).
     Whatever your system of choice, make the descriptions of the items clear enough so that they make sense for new collaborators.